 In terms of page design, performance and search optimization, Wix scored a Grade B average (usually in the low 80s) for a small site or blog YSlow analysis.

 This is pretty good.
-Although, by comparison, is obviously nothing like the SEO & performance you would get from a custom SEO Web design, like SME Pals, which scores Grade A at around 96 on YSlow.
+Although, by comparison, is obviously nothing like the SEO & performance you would get from a custom Web design (like SME Pals, which scores Grade A at around 96 on YSlow).